-In reply to Secretary Scully's inquiry regarding the west anchorage and large vessels, Harbormaster Blank noted that yes, they would be moored in the anchorage.
-Secretary Scully acknowledged that the anchorage is big but is concerned that the vessels will not fit.
-Harbormaster Blank provided the location information to the Commission.
+In reply to Secretary Scully's inquiry regarding the west anchorage and the mooring of large vessels, Harbormaster Blank noted that yes, they would be moored along the eastern side of in the anchorage and that there is sufficient room.
+Secretary Scully acknowledged that the anchorage is big but is concerned that the vessels will not fit in the designated area.
+Harbormaster Blank provided the large vessel mooring location information to the Commission.